ScriBt/ScriBt/README.md

 **^** - The Device Tree must be Compatible with the ROM you're building (Extra Toolchain Configs, Overlays etc. **ROMNIS-fying is taken care of in Point 3b** ) Else, Issues :) :P

-**Variables necessary for Automation**
+#Variables necessary for Automation

-Since Vars have been removed from PREF.rc, those info will be seperately provided by me in the paste below...
+Since Vars have been removed from PREF.rc, those info will be seperately provided by me in the snippet below...

 https://gist.github.com/a7r3/9fdbf9cca66c339cc87858960149ac09

-# Device Types
+#Device Types

 * ```full``` - This indicates that the Device has **Adequate Storage Space** for building Entire Android System for it
 * ```mini``` - This indicates that the Device has a **Low Storage Space**, so only Android Essentials are built ( Lesser Apps and Stuff )